 After college, I spent a few years living in Krasnodar, Russia working as an English teacher where I improved my grasp of spoken and colloquial Russian while also doing small translation jobs on the side.
 In that time, another language and culture caught my eye and I began intensively studying Brazilian Portuguese.
 Once satisfied with my fluency in Russian, I moved to São Paulo, Brazil for two years where I dramatically improved my grasp of Portuguese and started supplementing my now full-time work in Russian translation with clients from Brazil.

 After hopping from one small job to the next for some time, I started to fill my schedule with book projects, mostly in the emerging genre of LitRPG.
-At present, I have fourteen books published, and the reviews have been great.
+At present, I have twenty-one books published, and the reviews have been great.
 None have less than four stars on Amazon, and almost all have sold prolifically.
 All in all, it’s been a great experience working with popular literature so far, and I hope to continue for the foreseeable future while also expanding my horizons.